This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Bottom Line

-The best time to take nattokinase is first thing in the morning, on an empty stomach.
-This approach supports absorption, aligns with clot-risk cycles, and promotes consistent fibrinolytic activity.
-A second dose at night can be added for greater needs, but consultation with a healthcare provider is essential, especially for those on anticoagulants.
+There are benefits to morning or nighttime consumption of nattokinase depending on preference.
+We also suggest taking it with or without a meal, depending on preference and sensitivities.
+A second dose at night or in the morning can be added for greater needs, but consultation with a healthcare provider is essential, especially for those on anticoagulants.

 *This information is for educational purposes only.
 Nattokinase is not approved by the FDA to treat or prevent any medical condition.